MA/PhD in Philosophy

 Our philosophy department provides a challenging and stimulating environment in which graduate students are afforded the opportunity to develop academically and professionally.
 Beyond the graduate seminars offered each semester, academic growth is fostered in a variety of informal venues.
 All funded graduate students and faculty have offices in either Dodd Hall or the Diffenbaugh Building.
 As a result, many graduate students interact daily with members of the faculty and each other.

-We offer admission on either an MA or PhD track.
+We offer admission on either a Master's of Arts (MA) or Doctorate of Philosophy (PhD) track.
 And, within the MA track, students may opt for our philosophy of science major.
 See our graduate handbook for details about the graduate program.
 The pre-MA portion of the program is the same on both tracks.
 Students admitted on the MA track may apply to continue for the PhD.
 Students admitted on the PhD track who already have an MA in philosophy receive credit for their previous course work.

 In recent years, all admitted students on both the MA track and the PhD track have been fully funded.
 Funding includes a tuition waiver and a stipend, as well as payment of the health insurance premium.